-The benchmark to aim for when making a Superman movie is of course the Richard Donner movie starring Christopher Reeve, now I’m not saying that the 1978 Superman movie was perfect, but to date Christopher Reeve is still the best Superman/Clark Kent we’ve seen and Donner’s film was the first serious comic book movie that showed the studios you could make a lot of cash with this stuff, if done well.
+The benchmark to aim for when making a Superman movie is of course the Richard Donner movie starring Christopher Reeve; now I’m not saying that the 1978 Superman movie was perfect but to date Christopher Reeve is still the best live action portrayal of Superman/Clark Kent we’ve seen and Donner’s film was the first serious comic book movie that showed the studios you could make a lot of cash with this stuff, if done well.
 In 2006 Bryan Singer made a sequel to that film but unfortunately it was more of a love letter to Donner’s movie than a film that could stand on its own, and poor Brandon Routh, who is an excellent actor, was forced to do his best Christopher Reeve impression instead of being allowed to make the role his own.
 Flash forward seven years and Zack Snyder brought us his incarnation of the world’s first superhero, and he basically pissed over everything Superman as a character stood for.
 He also, for some reason, insisted on giving us Superman’s origin story again, as if everyone on the planet didn’t already know it.

 It’s in this overlong opening that we learn of planet Krypton’s imminent destruction (we totally already knew this), but then we get Krypton’s military commander General Zod (Michael Shannon) and his followers initiating a coup d’état against the ruling council.
 Zod’s rebellion fails because it consists of like six or seven people.
 Did Krypton’s military commander forget to ask his army to join him for this little coup?
 Regardless the planet blows up and Jor-El (Russell Crowe) manages to send his son Kal-El, the first naturally born Kryptonian child in centuries, off in a rocket, but for some reason he infused Kal-El’s cells with a genetic codex of the entire Kryptonian race.
 Why did he do this?
 Zod wants the Codex so that he can pick and choose what genetic traits for his new master race, but what was the purpose of Jor-El sticking it inside his son?
 Was it just the best hiding place for it or did Jor-El plan on his son populating the Earth with a new race of Krptonians all on his own?